-Lyme disease, or Borreliosis, is an infectious disease transmitted to dogs by ticks (Ixodes Ricinus in Europe).
-But it was first in humans that she was first suspected, in a small town in Connecticut, which gave her her name.
+Lyme disease in dogs, or Borreliosis, is an infectious disease transmitted to dogs by ticks (Ixodes Ricinus in Europe).
+It was first in humans that she was first suspected, in a small town in Connecticut, which gave her name.
 In the 1970s, in Lyme, many children presented with erythema migrans, followed by juvenile rheumatoid arthritis.
 Although humans are also affected by the disease, dogs do not show the same clinical manifestations as this one.

 Let’s try to know a little more about this disease that many walkers fear.